jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/auto/AutoSequenceGuide.md

 2. Chain the desired steps in the order they should execute.
 3. Finish with `.run()` to execute the scripted actions.

+### Start pose seeding & TeleOp handoff

+- Use `setStartingPose(x, y, headingDeg)` inside your auto class (constructor or field initializer) to seed the fused odometry pose during INIT.
+This is a BaseAuto helper, **not** a chained AutoSequence step, so it fires once up front rather than inside `sequence()`.
+- BaseAuto attempts an AprilTag re-localization during INIT whenever either goal tag is visible to refine the seed before START, and continues to blend goal-tag observations into odometry throughout the auto run.
+- At the end of each Auto, the fused pose is written to the shared `odometry/PoseStore`, and TeleOp reads it during INIT (or re-localizes from tags) so field-aware telemetry and Dashboard drawings remain continuous between phases.
+TeleOp keeps applying tag corrections whenever a goal tag is visible.

 ---

 ### Updating the Start Pose Telemetry Line